 Do I need reversing modules to make this happen?
 Hoping somebody has already figured this one out.

-A huge thanks to Ben.
+A huge thanks to Ben for sharing his HO scale scenes.
 And I know what he means, I don’t care how long you’ve been doing this hobby, we’re all still learning.

 And who can help Craig?

 That’s all for today folks.

 And don’t forget the Beginner’s Guide is here if you want to take that first step towards your own model railroad.